- We advise you to exercise normal safety precautions in Cambodia.

 Money and valuables

 Before you go, organise a variety of ways of accessing your money overseas, such as credit cards, travellers' cheques, US dollars cash and in case of an emergency from family/friends.
 Australian currency is not accepted in Cambodia.
-Small transactions use Cambodian riel, however most purchases occur using US dollars.
+Small transactions use Cambodian riel, but most purchases occur using US dollars.
 Visitors should take a reasonable quantity of US dollars to cover basic travelling expenses.
 US dollars are widely accepted throughout Cambodia although notes that are excessively dirty or torn, or of high denominations, may not be accepted.
 Counterfeit bills have been detected in circulation in Cambodia.

 It is important to ensure you have access to money to cover unexpected costs in case of an emergency.
 Restrictions such as non-refundable or non-transferable tickets apply to most discounted airfares so you may have to pay a substantial fee to change the dates of your travel.
 If you require medical treatment you may have to cover some costs, even if you have travel insurance.